 3. Patient Education

 It is widely claimed that 65% of all adults are visual learners.
 This is an important fact to remember in the area of healthcare, which is filled with complex words that aren’t always clear.
 When time is short, using visual aids at the doctor’s office is a great way to get the point across in an easy to understand way.

 An important consideration is that your Digital Signage doesn’t have to just be displayed on a mounted TV.
-Another option is to use a tablet with pre-programmed content like the VS Touch.
+Another option is to use a tablet with pre-programmed content.
 This way the patient has the ability to interact with the content and control the speed at which they access it.
 Additionally, informational tablets can be made available in the waiting room areas.